The Best Shoe Brands for Kids – Top 5 Most Durable and Supportive Brands

 - I suggest that you get this shoe a whole size larger than your child’s current foot size

 5. M2P Player by Stride Rite.
-These Stride Rite boys’ shoes feature machine-washable materials, a memory foam footbed, and extra grip for traction, it’s perfect for school, play, and everything in between.
-Available in wide widths for a better fit.
+A machine-washable school and everyday shoe with a memory foam footbed, extra grip for traction, and adjustable hook-and-loop closure.
+Available in wide widths and practical for busy school days.

 - Available in medium and wide widths